-On February 15, 2007, we initiated a lawsuit by filing a complaint against Microsoft in the United States District Court for the Eastern District of Texas, Tyler Division, pursuant to which we allege that Microsoft infringes two of our patents regarding the creation of VPNs.
+On February 15, 2007, we initiated a lawsuit by filing a complaint against Microsoft in the United States District Court for the Eastern District of Texas, Tyler Division, pursuant to which we allege that Microsoft infringes two of our patents regarding the creation of virtual private networks.
 We seek damages and injunctive relief.
 On April 5, 2007, we filed an amended complaint, pursuant to which we allege that Microsoft infringes a third patent.
-We anticipate that these legal proceedings may continue for several years and may require significant expenditures for legal fees and other expenses.
+While these legal proceedings have just recently begun, we anticipate that they may continue for several months or years and may require significant expenditures for legal fees and other expenses.
 The time and effort of our management to effectively pursue the Microsoft lawsuit may adversely affect our ability to operate our business, since time spent on matters related to the lawsuit will take away from the time spent on managing and operating our business.
-Microsoft has counterclaimed for declarations that the three patents are not infringed, are invalid and are unenforceable.
+Microsoft has counterclaimed for declarations that the three patents are not infringed are invalid and are unenforceable.
 If Microsoft's counterclaims are successful, they may preclude our ability to commercialize our initial products.
-Additionally, we anticipate that our legal fees will be material and will negatively impact our financial condition and results of operations and may result in our inability to continue our business.
+Additionally, we anticipate that our legal fees will be costly, which may negatively impact our financial condition.